highlight/highlight/docs-content/getting-started/3_client-sdk/7_replay-configuration/recording-web-socket-events.md

 ## Disabling WebSocket Events

-WebSocket event recording can be disabled, without affecting the other network requests, by setting `networkRecording.disableWebSocketEventRecordings` to `true`.
+WebSocket event recording can be disabled without affecting the other network requests by setting `networkRecording.disableWebSocketEventRecordings` to `true`.

 ```typescript
 H.init('<YOUR_PROJECT_ID>', {